jagdinsky/interpreter/README.md

 (in Linux-terminal) from the main "interpreter/" directory.

-Our author code is written in "input/test.txt" file.
+User's code for interpreting is written in "input/test.txt" file.
 It has following syntax features:
 1) Code ends with an "exit" line:
     > exit
 1) Program contains ASSIGN operator: